curl/curl/docs/libcurl/opts/CURLOPT_SSLKEY.md

 # DESCRIPTION

 Pass a pointer to a null-terminated string as parameter.
-The string should be the file name of your private key.
+The string should be the filename of your private key.
 The default format is "PEM" and can be changed with CURLOPT_SSLKEYTYPE(3).

 (Windows, iOS and Mac OS X) This option is ignored by Secure Transport and